 a.4) Collection and transport of sensing related data.

-a.5) Exposure framework of sensing result to the Sensing service consumer (i.e. AFs, UEs, Core NFs).
+a.5) Exposure framework of sensing result to the Sensing service consumer (i.e. AFs, Core NFs).

-NOTE 1: How the Core NFs make use the sensing results is not part of 6G sensing.
+NOTE 1: The application client in the UE may obtain the sensing result from the corresponding Application Function (AF) based on the application layer agreement, which is out of SA2 scope.
+How the Core NFs make use the sensing results is not part of 6G sensing.

 b) Whether and how to support sensing in consideration of the mobility of the UE as sensing entity.